xieranmaya/translate/flex-image.md

 Summarize of the principles of this solution:

-1. When padding and margin are percentage, the width of its container are used as a reference.
+1. When padding and margin are percentage, the **width** of its container are used as a reference.
-2. Use the flex-grow to allocate horizontal space according to the proportion of the image width
+2. Use the flex-grow to allocate extra horizontal space according to the proportion of the image width
 3. Use the child elements with a fixed aspect ratio stretch with a specified proportion of flex-grow to achieve different row height and keep the same the aspect ratio.

 这种布局的优点：